I’m a huge advocate of goal setting.

 Well, let me be clear that I’m not saying don’t set big goals.
 I still have big goals.
 Goals to achieve things way in excess of anything I’ve achieved before.

 But I do things to make them more achievable, to ensure they don’t become a burden, and to make sure I enjoy myself on the journey.

-Here’s 5 things I recommend you do to improve your goal setting.
+Here are 5 things I recommend you do to improve your goal setting:

 I set goals around every aspect of my life.
 This, I believe, is incredibly important to ensure balance.